 Remember that your registration is not complete unless you have registered both with ASPDP and with the Education Partner by the registration deadline.

-ASPDP occasionally offers discount codes for the ASPDP fee that must be used within a certain time period.
-Please note that each discount code may only be used once and may not be retroactively applied after you have completed your purchase.
+ASPDP occasionally offers discount codes for the ASPDP fee that must be used within a certain time period as we have indicated in our " News".
+Please note that the discount code can't be applied retroactively.
+You need to make sure that you enter the discount code before you process any transactions.
 Any discounts offered by partner organizations may only be applied to the partner fee and not to the ASPDP administrative fee.

-ASPDP is not able to transfer your course fees to future or past semesters.
+ASPDP is not able to transfer your ASPDP course fees to future or past semesters.

 Attendance for In-Person Courses

 Participants should attend all in-person classes regularly and punctually, and remain until the end of each session.
 Participants should ensure they are able to attend every session before registering for the course.

 Instructors may choose to cancel a class session for inclement weather or other emergencies.
 If a class session is cancelled, instructors will provide make-up work; participants are responsible for completing any work assigned.

 If absent from class, participants must make up any coursework missed; excused absences are at the discretion of the instructor.
 If you do not complete make-up work for hours missed, you will not receive credit for the course and are not eligible for a refund.

 As noted above, participants are expected to attend all sessions of in-person courses, including the first and final sessions.
 Participants who do not attend the first or final class will receive a failing grade, barring extenuating circumstances as determined by the instructor.

 Participants must carefully review course registration information and fees prior to enrollment.
 Failure to complete the course or inability to attend all sessions are not reasons for a refund.